Grant making policy

 7.2 Applicants should note that, as with many other charitable trusts, the Rob George Foundation receives far more applications than it has funds to support.
 Even if an application fits within the criteria and priorities of the Charity and a detailed assessment has been made, the Charity may still be unable to provide a grant.

-7.3 The Trustees will not be obliged to provide an explanation to the applicant should his/her application be unsuccessful.
+7.3 The Trustees will not be obliged to provide an explanation to the applicants should their application be unsuccessful.

 8. Monitoring and Publication